jtreminio/Zimple/README.md

 This is a wrapper around the simple Pimple container.
 It provides a few features that makes handling objects and writing tests much easier.

+If you have a codebase that is untestable and you are unable to offer deep refactoring to make it untestable, having a container such as this one is a good step toward gaining control over your codebase.

 Installation
 =======